 We invite you to join us in our mission to protect, support and sustainably harvest the organisms that call this region home.

 At The Tides Inn, we are working hard on an initiative to build and maintain a sustainable home for our bee friends.
 On land adjacent to the resort, we have developed a "bee haven" equipped with acres of clover and wildflowers, bee tables and a bee laboratory used for storing equipment.
-In late April, we will welcome 4 nukes, small colonies each consisting of one queen and about 300 bees, to their new home.
+In May, we will welcome 4 nukes, small colonies each consisting of one queen and about 300 bees, to their new home.

 We will be hosting classes once a week to spread awareness about this critical issue and to teach guests how to become beekeepers in their own home.
 We are very excited to announce this program and look forward to introducing our new honey-inspired drinks and recipes!